 We try to have a summer retreat every other year and hope to continue to bring "Big Sur in the Rockies" to our region, as well as other events throughout the year, including schmoozes and specialized workshops such as writing picture books or plotting the novel.

 We are also experimenting with webinars so that our members who are far away can benefit from the expertise of authors, illustrators, editors, and agents!

 About the Rocky Mountain Chapter

 Is there a separate membership for the Rocky Mountain Chapter?

 No. Once you join SCBWI, you are automatically a member of the Rocky Mountain Chapter.
 The chapter requests new member lists each time communications are mailed and all new members up to that point will receive mailings.

 How many members are in the Rocky Mountain Chapter of SCBWI?

-We average around 525 members, with approximately 80% identifying themselves as writers and 20% as illustrators or writer-illustrators.
+We average around 640 members, with approximately 70% identifying themselves as writers and 23% as illustrators or writer-illustrators with the rest not indicating a designation.
 Many of our members are award-winners, both locally and nationally.

 I’ve written a book and/or illustrated a book and need to find a publisher.
 Can RMC-SCBWI help me?